Fchat-Horizon/docs/src/docs/guides/colors-and-avatars.md

 For backwards compatability with Rising users, ``Rising Portrait`` is also still supported.

-For security reasons, only the following domains are supported:
+For security reasons, only the following domains are currently whitelisted for support:

 - ``static.f-list.net``
 - ``iili.io``